Louis-MG/MetaDBGWAS/README.md

 --output <path> path to the output folder, current directory by default --threads <int> number of threads to use
 --verbose <int> level of verbosity.
-Default to 1, 1-3
+Default to 1, 1-3 --clean removes files from output directory if not empty

         * Lighter
 --K <kmer length (int)> <genome size (base, int)>
         or
 --k <kmer length (int)> <genome size (in base, int)> <alpha (float)>

+	* bcalm
+--kmer <kmer length (int)> kmer length used for unitigs build.

         * DBGWAS
 --strains A text file describing the strains containing 3 columns: 1) ID of the strain; 2) Phenotype (a real number or NA); 3) Path to a multi-fasta file containing the sequences of the strain.
 This fil>